 90% of the time savings can be made and this can be done by simply searching the market for a new deal.
 Let your Mortgage Broker in Durham help you secure that amazing deal, we can’t wait to hear from you!

-Most of the time you will find that a cash buyer has the advantage when it comes to buying a home.
-The mortgage process requires time and careful handling of paperwork, which can be typically be avoided by paying for a property outright.
+Majority of the time you will find that a cash buyer has more of an advantage when it comes to buying a home.
+The mortgage process involves time and careful handling of paperwork, which can usually be avoided by paying for a property outright.